Tutorial

 1. Respect Everyone's Time

-The standup is your team's most expensive meeting.
+The standup is one of your team's most expensive meetings.
 Every minute costs N salaries.

 Standups only work when people feel safe being honest about problems.

-If you're just reporting status, send an email instead.
+If you are only reporting status, send an email instead.

 4. Keep Momentum

-The standup should energize the team, not drain them.
+The standup should energise the team, not drain it.

 5. Adapt to Your Context

-What works for a 5-person co-located team differs from a 50-person distributed org.
+What works for a 5-person co-located team is not what works for a 50-person distributed org.

 Signs Your Standups Are Working